Ifthekhar1342/AI-ML-based-project-works/A Vision-based Approach for Intelligent Transport System in Urban Area/README.md

 ## Conclusion
 <p align="justify">
 In this project, an object detection model shows promising performance on a diverse dataset to detect and classify multiple object categories accurately.
 The model is capable of identifying most target objects with reasonable precision and recall.
-Though the evaluation results on both quantitive metrics and qualitative visualizations indicate that the model performs well on several classes, there are remain opportunities for improvement.
+Though the evaluation results on both quantitative metrics and qualitative visualizations indicate that the model performs well on several classes, there remain opportunities for improvement.
 </p>

 ## Future Work